the-teachingRSE-project/competencies/competencies.md

 and also withdrawing software from its original use.

 ### Use repositories (SWREPOS)
-The RSE should be able to use public platforms to share the artefacts they have created and invite the public to scrutinise them for public review.
+The RSE should be able to use public platforms (so-called software repositories or repos) to share the artefacts they have created and invite the public to scrutinise them for public review.

 ### Software Behaviour Awareness and Analysis (MOD)